‘Floor started to shake’: Dance floor gives way during Ohio prom - NewsBreak

 Violet Township Fire Department Assistant Chief Jim Paxton said the dance floor looked like a 25-foot wide circle that dips in the middle.

 “It kind of looks like a bowl,” he said.
 “A little bit of a bowl, a shallow bowl where the dance floor was.
-Where the subfloor is still intact, the carpet is still holding, but the substructure underneath is what’s given way, so it just kind of looks like a big divet in the floor where the dance floor was.”Ohio State celebrates class of 2022
+Where the subfloor is still intact, the carpet is still holding, but the substructure underneath is what’s given way, so it just kind of looks like a big divet in the floor where the dance floor was.”Police investigate violent home invasion in OKC

 Paxton added that the DJ and staff possibly heard something break and noticed the dip in the floor, which is when everyone was evacuated.